viniciusfss/appolice_server/README.md

   - Testing with jsVerify and Mocha.

 ## Installation
-  1. CouchDB server: `sudo apt-get install couchdb`
+  1. MongoDB server: `sudo apt-get install mongodb`
   2. Appolice libraries: `sudo apt-get install build-essential`

 It is possible that some more requirements are missing.
 So install